About » School Policies and Procedures

 Office

+The office does not open until 7:30AM.
+Students may not be dropped off in the office at that time.
+Supervision for students starts at 7:45AM.
 Students may not sit in the Office after-school while waiting to be picked up.
 The Office is limited on space, busy and the staff cannot watch theses students.

 Phone Calls